-If you haven’t already, make sure that winter protection is in place in your garden.
-Put protection fleece on your vulnerable crops, keep outdoor taps and pipes covered and chuck a ball in ponds to help stop them from freezing over.
+If you haven’t already, make sure all the necessary winter protection is in place in your garden.
+Put protection fleece on your vulnerable crops, keep outdoor taps and pipes covered and put a tennis ball in ponds to help stop them from freezing over.

 Your December garden to dos:

 - Clear beds and add compost/manure

 - Apply grease bands to fruit trees for next year